 The 16-year-old snowboarder missed out on qualification to the Team GB squad after a season in which she underwent knee surgery to repair a torn lateral meniscus.

-But the youngster from Bradford is putting that disappointment behind her and is focussing her Olympic aspirations on Pyeongchang in four years time.
+But the youngster from Bradford is putting that disappointment behind her and is focussing her Olympic aspirations on Pyeongchang.

 Ormerod is described by fellow boarder Ben Kilner as Team GB's secret weapon for 2018, and she hopes that the success of the slopestyle in Sochi will inspire more people of her age to take up the sport.